PythonCharmers/CoffeeShop_training/README.md

 to consider what is missing when you changed databases, and what you can use to fix it).

-### Day 5 Quiz 2: Deploying your application to AWS Lambda
+### Day 5 Challenge 2: Deploying your application to AWS Lambda

 The final step in the process of building a web application is deploying it for the world to use and see.
 Install Zappa and run the initialisation